yplebedev/OpenRSF/README.md

 Documentation, tools &amp; downloads related to OpenRSF; a framework for ReShade developers and users.
 No more confusing, painful dependencies, less boilerplate.

 WARNING: Supremely unfinished.
 Nothing even close to a pre-aplha.
+Second warning: most of this info will move to the wiki page.
+I'll go insane trying to sift through all of this slop I've written.

 # The gist
 The ORSP consists of three segments: